 Welcome to Tantrum Town

-5 tantrum triggers and how you can avoid them You know what they say about the terrible twos, right?
+You know what they say about the terrible twos, right?
 They often come on much earlier than 24 months.
 If your once-angelic child is suddenly devilish, we feel your pain.
 When kids don’t get their way, they freak the eff out, and it’s not always a cakewalk to get them to quit.
 Not sure how to stop a major meltdown?
 Our best advice is to remember that this is totally normal behaviour (even though it’s super-annoying), distract them with anything you possibly can and, well, pray they grow out of this stage ASAP.

 Your life after baby